 Presentation Interface Layer

+VDES supports a presentation interface to be specified in detail by the applicable international standards.

-The information contained in this section is provisional and is intended for guidance and is the subject of liaison with appropriate international bodies.
+This information is contained in IALA G1139, but not in Recommendation ITU-R M.2092.
+This information section is provisional and is intended for guidance and is the subject of liaison with appropriate international bodies.

 All VDE sentences transmitted and received will use “VE” as talker ID.